aohp-os/aohp/README.md

 ---

-## Acknowledgments

-AOHP is developed at the [Institute for AI Industry Research (AIR)](https://air.tsinghua.edu.cn/), Tsinghua University.

----

 <p align="center">
   <i>The OS is no longer only a substrate for human-operated applications — it becomes the environment in which agents perceive, plan, act, and enforce user intent.</i>